silnrsi/font-ruwudu/documentation/source/faq.md

 #### *Where does the name Ruwudu come from?*

 Ruwudu is the Manga word for "writing".
 This style of writing is used by the Manga people in Niger, West Africa.

+#### *I used **Alkalami Light** which included a hacked encoding.
+What are the codepoints I should convert from and to?*

+If you used **Alkalami Light**, we made some decisions which were unfortunately not Unicode compliant.
+Since the initial release of that font, many of these non Unicode compliant characters have been added to Unicode.
+You will need to re-encode some characters to be fully Unicode compliant.
+A chart which includes the list of characters is found at the bottom of the [Font Features](features.md) page.

+These non Unicode compliant solutions were removed in v2.000 of **Ruwudu**.

 #### *What characters are included with this release?*